elmorem/context-cleaner/docs/user-guide/quickstart.md

 # Quick Start Guide

-Get up and running with Context Cleaner v0.2.0 in less than 5 minutes!
+Get up and running with Context Cleaner v0.3.0 in less than 5 minutes!
 This guide covers installation, initial setup, and your first analytics session.

 ## 🚀 Installation

 ### Prerequisites
-- **Python 3.8 or higher** (Python 3.9+ recommended)
+- **Python 3.9 or higher** (tested on 3.9, 3.10, 3.11, 3.12)
 - **Claude Code** (for optimal integration features)
 - **10MB+ disk space** for analytics data storage